How to Run an Effective Agile Demo: A Secret Way to Build Stakeholder Trust

 - If questions go longer than 5 minutes, schedule a follow-up meeting

-- Ask leaders for help overcoming blockers
+- Ask leaders for help to overcome blockers

 - After the demo, have a team discussion on how the demo should improve